theforeman/foreman_templates/README.md

 #### Rake options

 * verbose   => Print extra information during the run [false]
-* repo      => Sync templates from a different Git repo [https://github.com/theforeman/community-templates]
+* repo      => Sync templates from a different repo [https://github.com/theforeman/community-templates].
+Importing from git and file system is supported.
 * branch    => Branch in Git repo [_see note below_]
 * prefix    => The string all imported templates should begin with [Community]
 * dirname   => The directory within the git tree containing the templates [/]